-This write-up on top 5 challenges and trends in telecom industry in 2019 is an endeavor to help you stay informed.
-Let’s discuss the challenges faced by telecom industry first.
+This write-up on the top 5 challenges and trends in the telecom industry is an endeavor to help you stay informed.
+Let’s discuss the challenges faced by the telecom industry first.

 Telcos have to decentralize the purchasing and decision power, both internally and externally, because of the essential agile reconfiguration of the cloud.

 With the availability of new technologies, the variety and quality of services from telecom companies and internet service providers (ISP) are increasing, profit margins are decreasing, and the lines between telecom companies and technology vendors are blurring.
 Hence, telcos have to take a fresh look at the level of ICT innovation and adapt their organization to digital transformation by creating strong cross-functional interfaces and by seeking tools for maintaining organizational flexibility.